Relaquent/RumoniumGC/INSTALL.md

-# Installation Guide - RumoniumGC Bot
+# Installation Guide - Rumonium Bot

-This guide will walk you through setting up RumoniumGC Bot from scratch.
+This guide will walk you through setting up Rumonium Bot from scratch.

 ## 📋 Prerequisites